-In CY 2019, 90% of community water systems and 67% of non-transient non-community water systems employed certified operator(s).
+In CY19, 90% of community water systems and 67% of non-transient non-community water systems employed certified operator(s).
 This is a dramatic increase from the 2001 baseline of 80% and 40%, respectively.
 Most water systems that do not currently have certified operators are very small water systems served by wells with minimal or no treatment.
-In CY 2019, the rate of compliance for community water systems that serve 3,300 or more people was 97%.
-While all treatment plants employed certified operators, two consecutive systems did not employ at least one appropriately certified operator A consecutive system is a system that purchases water from another PWS without additional treatment.
-The lack of licensed operators at these systems will be addressed through WSP's sanitary survey program.
+In CY19, the rate of compliance for community water systems that serve 3,300 or more people was 97%.

 - 4. Systems that can meet future 10-year water quantity demands with current sources and treatment.
-Of the water systems that responded to the 2020 survey, 92% say they have adequate water source and treatment capacity to meet their demand for the next 10years.
-This number has increased from 58% in 2007 and 69% in 2014.
-This is a direct attribution to a number of initiatives undertaken by MDE and the WSP that encourage systems to evaluate their capacity in relation to the development within their systems.
+Of the water systems that responded to the 2020 survey, 92% say they have adequate water source and treatment capacity to meet their demand for the next 10 years.
+This number has increased from 58% in 2007, and 69% in 2014.
+This is a direct attribution to a number of initiatives undertaken by MDE and WSP that encourage systems to evaluate their capacity in relation to the development within their systems.
 In 2006, MDE developed guidance for community water systems on assessing their system capacity and planning for future needs.
-Water capacity can be limited by a number of factors, including the capacity of the water treatment plant or the wastewater treatment plant, limits established by the system's water appropriation permit, and/or the actual availability of a sustainable water source.
-The WSP has continued to work with water systems whose water use is close to their ability to meet the demand (80% or greater) to assist them in identifying new sources, upgrading their infrastructure, or reducing demand in order to ensure that the systems will be able to provide sufficient water to meet projected demand.
-In 2011, the WSP hired an engineering contractor to assist up to fifty communities in assessing their capability to meet demand and planning for future development.
-The contractor was paid for by the capacity development set-aside of the Drinking Water Revolving Loan Fund.
-The selected systems were a group of small and medium community water systems that had exceeded WSP's targeted 80% capacity threshold.
-As mentioned in the previous report, this program was completed in April 2013, and a total of 42 plans were prepared at no charge to the community water systems. - 5.
+Water capacity can be limited by several factors, including the capacity of the water treatment plant or the wastewater treatment plant, limits established by the system's water appropriation permit, and/or the actual availability of a sustainable water source.
+WSP has continued to work with water systems whose water use is close to their ability to meet the demand (80% or greater) to assist them in identifying new sources, upgrading their infrastructure, or reducing demand in order to ensure that the systems will be able to provide sufficient water to meet projected demand. - 5.
 Percentage of major non-regulatory deficiencies resolved.
-During sanitary surveys, deficiencies that do not constitute regulatory violations but may nevertheless have a significant public health impact are identified.
+During sanitary surveys, deficiencies that do not constitute regulatory violations, but may nevertheless have a significant public health impact are identified.
 Deficiencies are characterized as major or minor, based on the potential to affect the public health or comfort of the system's customers and the frequency at which the problems are likely to occur.
 Possible major deficiencies for a water system may include low pressure in the distribution system on a routine basis that makes the water system vulnerable to cross connection, a deteriorated water storage tank, inadequate or unreliable treatment, or a well that is vulnerable to flooding.
-WSP field engineers work with systems to assist them in addressing deficiencies.
-Eighty percent of significant deficiencies have been resolved as of the end of CY 2019.
+WSP works with systems to assist them in addressing deficiencies.
+Eighty percent of significant deficiencies have been resolved as of the end of CY19.